Understanding & Applying GAAP for Nonprofits: FAQ Guide

 While all three types of expenses are necessary to achieve your goals, your nonprofit should be spending much less on its administrative needs and fundraising than it does on its programs.
 Allocating your expenses based on these categories allows you to see exactly how much of your funding goes toward mission-related activities and how much is being used to run the organization, allowing for the full transparency that GAAP calls for.

-Compile Financial Statements
+Compile & Publish Financial Statements

-GAAP is one of the most fundamental concepts for nonprofit accounting, so you need to know what it entails to manage your organization’s finances effectively.
-Use the information and application tips above to get started, and don’t hesitate to reach out to nonprofit accounting experts (like the team at Jitasa!) with any questions or concerns that come up along the way.
+GAAP is among the most fundamental concepts for nonprofit accounting, so you need to know what it entails to manage your organization's finances effectively.
+Use the information and application tips above to get started, and don't hesitate to reach out to nonprofit accounting experts (like the team at Jitasa!) with any questions or concerns that come up along the way.